-:: how to create photo transfers onto fabric to create personalized bags ::
+How to use Ikodye photo transfers (or similar products) onto fabric to create personalized bags and pouches.

 How to use this dye for craft projects?
 “Well, it’s easy to make shadow prints on dyed surfaces by blocking light with placed objects — leaves, doilies, and safety pins work well. ” explains Jessica from How About Orange.

 You can also use photo negatives to create photographic prints, and that’s the project shown here.
 This is what you’ll need:

 Canvas, but just simple cotton fabric of any kind will do.

 Printable inkjet transparency film and an Inkjet printer.

 Foam brush is ideal but any brush or roller will do.

 Some general household supplies, such as a small cup, a portable waterproof work surface such as a plastic tray or, as Jessica suggests a cardboard wrapped with a plastic trash bag works well; some tape to tape the canvas down to the surface, a paper towel for blothing excess dye, water, fabric detergent.
 Last but not least, and we’ll have plenty of it this summer, you’ll need SUNLIGHT.

 How to Make Your Own Personalized Bags or Pouches w Inkodye